TritonDataCenter/rfd/rfd/0125/README.md

 bucket schema changes.
 In terms of implementation details, this method would not be that much different, though it would require some extra metadata to identify the target schema for a transition.

+### Schema Versioning

+Modifying Postgres relations while serving low-latency responses to requests modifying those tables is border-line intractable due to locking.
+One way we might get around this problem is with versioning.
+For example, instead of running an expensive and potentially locking operation to add a column to a table, we might instead create a new table with the desired schema and divert future incoming traffic to use the new table.
+Since we'll want to then access objects written with the old schema, there will have to be a mechanism for migrating objects to the new table.
+This could be done using an on-demand strategy when an object living in an old table is next read.

+The `buckets_config` table seems the logical place to start.
+We may amend the table with a new column holding some pointer to the current relation (table name or relation OID, for example).
+We can cache this value at Moray and let each process poll `buckets_config` to update this cache so as to discover schema changes committed by other Moray processes.

+When a request reaches a Moray process, the process determines what buckets are involved in servicing the request.
+For each of these, the process can look up the corresponding relation pointers for each bucket in its cache.
+It's possible that this will result in less-than-current versions of the buckets, which implies that some objects might be written to out-dated tables.
+As long as added columns have reasonable default values, the on-demand triggers will take care of migrating objects from old tables to the new tables when necessary.

+#### Problems and Considerations

+There are a number of open questions regarding the versioning approach above.
+1. Are there always reasonable default values to fill in when migrating an object to a table with new columns?
+3. Should we allow a schema change for a given table if one is already running?
+4. How large of a version history should we maintain, if any?
+5. If we use a Postgres trigger to copy an object from a previous table version to a new one when it is read, then a read-heavy workload for a large number of objects stored in a previous table version becomes a read and double-write (one write to create the new row, one to delete the old) workload for those objects.
+Is this okay?
+A final question is whether we should delete tables that no longer store any objects.
+If we were to implement this, it would have to be part of the Postgres trigger that migrates an object when it is next read.
+The trigger would need to be able to check the size of the table quickly (or at least determine whether it is zero).

 ## Further Inquiry